Katz Drug Store sit-in: Legacy

-As a result of these monumental sit-ins, Katz Drug Stores ended their segregation policies and integrated their lunch counters.
-The sit-in also sparked a series of protests throughout Downtown Oklahoma City.
+As a result of these sit-ins, Katz Drug Stores ended its segregation policies and integrated its lunch counters.
+The sit-in also sparked a series of protests throughout downtown Oklahoma City.
 For example, the Youth Council won service at Kress' Store and at Green's Variety Store.
 Furthermore, the Oklahoma City demonstrations and sit-ins sparked national attention and publicity.
 For instance, The New York Times wrote five stories describing the events that took place.
 Similar protests occurred throughout the city until 1964, when Oklahoma City passed an ordinance forbidding restaurants from refusing service or facilities to anyone based on race, religion, color, sex, or national origin.
-Oklahoma City's ordinance had much relation to the Civil Rights Act of 1964, which was actually passed two days before the ordinance went into effect: the Civil Rights Act of 1964 was passed on July 2nd, and Oklahoma City's ordinance went into effect on July 4th.
+Oklahoma City's ordinance had much relation to the Civil Rights Act of 1964, which was actually passed two days before the ordinance went into effect: the Civil Rights Act of 1964 was passed on July 2, and Oklahoma City's ordinance went into effect on July 4.
 Other notable sit-in movements occurred across America during this same time period.
 Two of the most significant sit-ins that took place during this time included the Greensboro sit-ins and the Nashville sit-ins.
-These sit-ins are regarded as some of the most influential and impactful sit-ins of the Civil Rights movement.
+These sit-ins are regarded as some of the most influential and impactful sit-ins of the Civil Rights Movement.